Apply now for Fall 2016 admission!

-- Applications will only be reviewed when all required materials have been received.
+Applications will only be reviewed when all required materials have been received.
 In reviewing candidates, the admissions committee evaluates a number of factors including academic record, research experience, and GRE scores.

-- The invitation only interviews involve meeting with faculty and current graduate students while providing an opportunity to learn about the program, the OHSU campus, and Portland.
+Selected applicants will be invited to OHSU for interviews on February 7 - 10 and 17 - 20, 2016.
+The invitation-only interviews involve meeting with faculty and current graduate students while providing an opportunity to learn about the program, the OHSU campus, and Portland.

 - Eric Barklis, MMI